HerveEmissah/nmo-bibliometric-analysis/README.md

 # nmo-bibliometric-analysis
- Backend implementation of an open source containerized research tool for searching and analyzing the literature citations to peer-reviewed publications describing neural morphology reconstructions.
+ Back-end implementation of a containerized research tool for searching and analyzing the literature citations to peer-reviewed publications describing neural morphology reconstructions.